Zero Dark Thirty: Release

+Distribution

+Columbia Pictures distributed the film in the United States with Annapurna Pictures' international sales arm Panorama Media handling international rights through an independent distributors, Universal Pictures International co-distributed the film with Panorama in select European territories and South Africa.
+Icon Film Distribution distributed the film in Australia and Entertainment One distributed the film in Canada.

 Marketing

 Electronic Arts promoted Zero Dark Thirty in its video game Medal of Honor: Warfighter by offering downloadable maps of locations depicted in the film.
 Additional maps for the game were made available on December 19, to coincide with the film's initial release.
-Electronic Arts donates $1 to nonprofit organizations that support veterans for each Zero Dark Thirty map pack sold.
+Electronic Arts donated $1 to nonprofit organizations that support veterans for each Zero Dark Thirty map pack sold.